Wolox/tech-guides/frontend/docs/seo-guide.md

 #### Social sharing buttons

 Social networks may not play direct role in ranking your site.
-But social shares generate more eyes focus on your content, and more people you attract, the more likely someone is to link.
+But social shares generate more eyes focusing on your content, and the more people you attract, the more likely someone is to link.

 _Why:_
 > A study by [BrigthEdge](https://www.brightedge.com/) found that prominent social sharing buttons can increase social sharing by 700%.
 [Read more...](https://blog.hubspot.com/blog/tabid/6307/bid/24994/using-social-sharing-buttons-leads-to-7x-more-mentions-data.aspx)

 #### The Open Graph

 The Open Graph protocol enables any web page to become a rich object in a social graph.
-For instance, this is used on Facebook to allow any web page to have the same functionality as any other object on Facebook.
+For instance, this is used by Facebook to allow any web page to have the same functionality as any other object from Facebook.

 You can validate your markup with the [Facebook Object Debugger tool](https://developers.facebook.com/tools/debug/og/object/?q=https%3A%2F%2Fwww.wolox.com.ar%2Fmobile.html).